 Consult with someone

 Before you make the degree change, it’s important to talk to someone about it.
 There are numerous people you can talk to about your degree, whether you are struggling with the program or need some advice on the best route to complete your future degree.
 If you are struggling with your course, you can talk to your Student Progress Advisor before making any future decisions.
-The program convenor consults on academic matters, including career advice and course recommendations that will reflect your interests.
-Also, if you are changing your degree, it is best to talk to the relevant program advisor as to inform you of how to complete the new degree in the allotted timeframe.
-The relevant program advisor and convenor for you can be found here.
+If you decide to change your degree, they can inform you of how to complete the new degree in the allotted timeframe and what to enrol in each semester.
+You can book an appointment online or send an email from your student account to: firstname.lastname@example.org

 How to transfer